1% of bread bag packaging. 100% recyclable.

 To start with our tape seals are made with pure polypropylene (PP) which is a recognised and easily recyclable material.
 You may see this is a PP recycling symbol or PP and the number 5 recycling symbol.

-In terms of recyclability this means they are fully recyclable too.
 Our small seals are designed so you can seal and reseal your bread bag to maintain freshness.
 And when the bread is gone, simply leave the seal stuck to the bread bag and It can be recycled with any bread bag made from Polyethylene (PE or LDPE).

 The seal represents typically around 1% or less of the bread bag packaging and so does not compromise the recyclability.
 No more finding second uses for your bread bag clip or collecting them to recycle separately.